Bujira/aws-kms-evm-signer/README.md

 ![decoding_kms_material](https://github.com/user-attachments/assets/dc4a2801-2cc5-4796-97d7-1e46f73bef11)

-ASN.1, which is a notation, is used almost everywhere when you need to transmit data digitally.
+ASN.1 is a standard interface for defining and encoding data structures, commonly used in cryptographic and network protocols.
+It is used almost everywhere when you need to transmit data digitally.
 If you are not familiar with ASN.1, we highly encourage you to check it out at https://www.itu.int/en/ITU-T/asn1/Pages/introduction.aspx.

 # 4. Retrieving the EVM public key